alozano-77/AWS-SAA-C02-Course/README.md

 You can adjust the window backtrack will work for.

 Fast clones make a new database much faster than copying all the data.
-It references the original storage and only write the differences between the two.
+It references the original storage and only stores the differences between the two.
 It uses a tiny amount of storage and only stores data that's changed in the clone or changed in the original after you make the clone.